 - visual and auditory hallucinations

-Paranoia can result in thoughts of homicide or suicide.
+Paranoia can result in thoughts of suicide.

 Addiction and dependence